glitteve/WannaGame-Recruit-2026-Solutions/enum-or-exfil?.md

 <img width="544" height="600" alt="img" src="https://github.com/user-attachments/assets/10543b51-ebca-4618-9e9d-b81c49ddeb98" />

 Is there any data or even a secret flag hidden in the picture?
 Let's inspect it.
-First, we use `binwalk -e img.jpg` and `exiftool img.jpg`, but there isn't any suspicious information.
+First, we use `binwalk -e img.jpg`, `exiftool img.jpg` and so on, but there isn't any suspicious information.
 Next, we try inspecting it with `steghide extract -sf img.jpg` to extract encrypted secret data, but it requires us to have a passphrase to decrypt the secret data.

 How do we find this passphrase?
 Let's have a look at ICMP packets.<img width="1516" height="739" alt="Screenshot 2026-09-14 231030" src="https://github.com/user-attachments/assets/7efd4567-2d76-4c13-89bb-481df9da633f" />